Racot. A melting pot of culture 2023

 Planting is an important element of the palace and park complex in Racot.
 In the times of the Dutch owners, the gardens and the park were transformed.
 Though, we don’t know exactly what they looked like after these transformations.
 However, knowing the preferences of the van Oranje-Nassau dynasty, we can guess that the quality of landscape design must have been impressive, after all, we were in a royal residence.
 In order to celebrate the contribution to the park’s design by Poles, Dutch and Germans, we intend to plant three lime trees – one for Jabłonowski, one for King Willem and one for Princess Sophie.
 Through planting these three trees, we want to add to the unique character and landscape of Racot – both natural and historical.
 The trees will be planted by representatives of all three nations.

-16:50 garden terrace | special concert – Polish, Dutch and German classical music
+16:50 palace | special concert – Polish, Dutch and German classical music

 18:00 palace | experience/introduction to Dutch cuisine, guided tours of the palace and coach house (prior reservation required)